 Yellow poplar typically costs $3.20 to $4.85 per board foot (stock less than 10 inches wide).
 Price variations will depend on the thickness of the boards.

 Working With Poplar

-Poplar is relatively easy to work with, as it takes manipulation with a saw, lathe or router well.
-One key is to make sure that your cutting tools are sharp, as poplar can tend to tear if the cutting edge is less than optimal.
-When sanding poplar, because of it's relatively soft nature, be sure to use progressively finer grits of sandpaper, as more coarse grits will leave sanding marks that need to be removed with the next finer grit of sandpaper.
-It is relatively resistant to decay, and when sanded, primed and painted thoroughly, should hold up well to normal wear and tear for many interior projects.
-If you intend to use poplar for outdoor woodworking plans, you may need to apply a new coat of paint every couple of years, depending on the project and location of the finished piece.
+Poplar is relatively easy to work with, as it takes manipulation with a saw, lathe, or router well.
+One key is to make sure that your cutting tools are sharp, as poplar can tear if the cutting edges on a tool are less than optimal.
+Also, use a slow feed speed to avoid tearing.
+Drilling and boring should be done at slower RPM speeds than you would use for other hardwoods.

+Poplar is renowned for its ability to take paint well.
+It is the wood stock of choice when building woodworking projects that need to be painted.
+It is relatively resistant to decay, and when sanded, primed, and painted thoroughly, it should hold up well to normal wear and tear for many interior projects.
+If you intend to use poplar for outdoor woodworking plans, you may need to apply a new coat of paint every couple of years, depending on the project and the location of the finished piece.

+- Tip: For best results when mimicking the look of another wood with poplar, be sure to test your stain for the right color on scrap cutoffs of the same poplar boards you used in the project.
 Remember to apply a couple of coats of pre-stain wood conditioner to the cutoffs before applying your test stains.
 Fine-tuning your stain color on scrap stock is far better than staining your entire project with the wrong color.